Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Experiments

 \subsection{Ablation Study}

-\paragraph{Comparison Among Reconstruction Tools.} Fig.~\ref{fig:overall_score_comparison}, Table~\ref{tab:vggt_metric} and Table~\ref{tab:reconstruction_metric} compare the performance of three spatio-temporal reconstruction tools: \gls{vggt}, SpaTracker, and ViPE. \gls{vggt} achieves the best results, with the ground truth video obtaining a weighted overall score of 0.783 and the best-performing off-the-shelf world model (Wan2.2-Flash) achieving 0.299.
-SpaTracker shows slightly lower performance, while ViPE produces the weakest results.
-The high score achieved by \gls{vggt} on ground truth videos (0.783) confirms that decoded trajectories align well with ground truth trajectories, validating our evaluation approach.
+\paragraph{Comparison Among Reconstruction Tools.} Fig.~\ref{fig:overall_score_comparison}, Table~\ref{tab:vggt_metric} and Table~\ref{tab:reconstruction_metric} compare the performance of three spatio-temporal reconstruction tools: \gls{vggt}, SpaTracker, and ViPE. \gls{vggt} achieves the best weighted overall score of 0.862 with the ground truth videos.
+SpaTracker shows lower performance, while ViPE produces the weakest results.
+The high score achieved by \gls{vggt} on ground truth videos confirms that decoded trajectories align well with ground truth trajectories, validating our evaluation approach.
+Notably, this component is replaceable in our framework as temporal reconstruction methods continue to advance.